14th May 2019

 Time limits to make a discrimination claim

-A discrimination claim must normally be submitted to an employment tribunal no later than three months less one day that the date of the act complained of.
+A discrimination claim must normally be registered with ACAS Early Conciliation no later than three months less one day that the date of the act complained of.
 Acts occurring more than three months before the claim is brought may still form part of the claim if they form part of a course of conduct extending over time and the claim is brought within three months of the end of the period.

 The tribunal may accept out of time discrimination claims where it is “just and equitable” to do so.